Crocin/.github/CONTRIBUTING.md

 code changes.
 But only if those smaller ones make sense as stand-alone PRs.

 Regardless of the type of PR, all PRs should include:
-* well documented code changes.
+* well-documented code changes.
-* additional testcases.
+* additional test cases.
 Ideally, they should fail without your code change applied.
 * documentation changes.

 Squash your commits into logical pieces of work that might want to be reviewed